FarmBot/farmbot-mqtt-py/README.md

 # Requirements

-This package has been tested with Python 3.8 and `paho-mqtt` 1.5.
+We tested this package with Python 3.8 and `paho-mqtt` 1.5.

-It may work with earlier versions of Python, but Python 3.8 is the supported versions.
+It may work with earlier versions of Python, but Python 3.8 is the supported version.
 Please do not report bugs with earlier python versions.

 # Installation

-This module has not yet been published.
-In order to test the code, you must clone the repository and use the code directly:
+FarmBot publishes the latest version of this package to [PyPi](https://pypi.org/project/farmbot/).
+You can install the latest version with the following command:

 ```
 pip install farmbot